Sedilia: Revival in the 19th century

+Sedilia saw a renaissance in the 19th century, at the peak of the Gothic period in England.

-In the Gothic Revival movement in the 19th century, sedilia were valued and rejuvenated mainly thanks to the advocacy of ecclesia like the Cambridge Camden Society.
-Affected by architects and theorists like A.W.N.
-Pugin, many repairers and church constructors managed to repair the liturgical structures in the Middle Ages, including new sedilia.
+In the Gothic Revival movement in the 19th century, sedilia were valued and rejuvenated, mainly thanks to the advocacy of ecclesia like the Cambridge Camden Society.
+Affected by architects and theorists like A. W. N. Pugin, many repairers and church constructors managed to repair the liturgical structures in the Middle Ages, including new sedilia.
 In many cases, restorers in Victorian even "corrected" and filled up the seats, or enforced their decorations to match the medieval styles in their minds.

 However, this revival also received some criticism.
 Some appreciated the return of medieval aesthetics and symbols, while others criticized the actions that adding up fake medieval elements into the churches without historical references.
 Even so, until the end of the 19th century, sedilia has reassured its status as one of the standard components of Anglican chancel design.

 Legacy and scholarship

 Nowadays, sedilia have continued to attract academic attention and been valued as the artistic production of liturgies, architecture and aesthetics.
 Scholar James Alexander Cameron proposed that sedilia are not only practical components, but also should be valued as a genre of ecclesiastical art with pattern consistency and regional variation.

 From the early single-niche pattern at Kirkstall to the elaborately sculptured sedilia at Belgrave and Heckington churches, the existing various of sedilia both present the medieval sculptors' creativity, and demonstrate the long-lasting symbolic meaning of the priestly seat in British ecclesiastical convention.